iharshilbhatt/NestedCricket/README.md

  delve deeper into content without navigating away from the main page.
 For example, users can click on a team to view its details, such as the captain, coach, and championships won.
-This hierarchical approach not only keeps the interface organized but also allows users to explore related information quickly and efficiently
+This hierarchical approach not only keeps the interface organized but also allows users to explore related information quickly and efficiently.